robertipk/Entrainment/README.md

 I used RStudio
 https://www.rstudio.com/products/rstudio/download3/

-You can open CSVs with RStudio, but it might be easier to Excel, LibreOffice, Google docs, or any kind of spreadsheet program.
+You can open CSVs with RStudio, but feel free to use Excel, LibreOffice, Google docs, or any kind of spreadsheet program.